pi-kappa-devel/diseq/README.md

 The *diseq* package provides tools to estimate and analyze an equilibrium and four disequilibrium models.
 The equilibrium model can be estimated with either two-stage least squares or with full information maximum likelihood.
-The methods are asymptotically equivalent.
+The two methods are asymptotically equivalent.
 The disequilibrium models are estimated using full information maximum likelihood.
-The likelihoods can be estimated both with independent and correlated demand and supply shocks and the optimization of the likelihoods can be performed either using analytic expressions or numerical approximations of their gradients.
+The likelihoods can be estimated both with independent and correlated demand and supply shocks.
+The optimization of the likelihoods can be performed either using analytic expressions or numerical approximations of their gradients.

 # A quick model tour

-The five models of the package are described by systems of simultaneous equations, with the equilibrium system being the only linear, while the disequilibrium systems being non-linear.
+The five models of the package are described by systems of simultaneous equations, with the equilibrium system being the only linear one, while the disequilibrium systems being non-linear.
 All models specify the demand and the supply side of the market by a linear (in parameters) equation.
-The remaining equations of each model, if any, further specify the structure of the market.
+The remaining equations of each model, if any, further specify the market structure.

 ## The equilibrium model

 The equilibrium model adds the market-clearing condition to the demand and supply equations of the system.
-For the system to be identifiable, at least one variable in the demand side must not be present in the supply side and vice versa.
+For the system to be identifiable, at least one variable in the demand side must not be present on the supply side and vice versa.
 This model assumes that the market observations always represent equilibrium points in which the demanded and supplied quantities are equal.
 The model can be estimated using